Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellows: Expression of Interest

 A full list of Insight’s world-class investigators with details on their areas of expertise.

-MSCA-PFs are prestigious fellowships, open to excellent researchers of any nationality, including researchers wishing to reintegrate in Europe, researchers who are displaced by conﬂict as well as researchers with high potential aiming for a career restart in research.
+MSCA-PFs are prestigious fellowships, open to excellent researchers of any nationality, including researchers wishing to reintegrate back to Europe, those displaced by conﬂict and those with high potential aiming for a career restart in research.

 The scheme encourages researchers to gain experience beyond academia by giving them the opportunity to request an additional six months at the end of their fellowship to undertake a placement in a non-academic organisation in Europe.